palgorhythm/react-sequencer-visualizer/README.md

 # Hello React!

-This project contains a foundation for building and learning about React apps.
-The site includes two routes showing how navigation works in a single page app.
+This project contains a foundation for building and learning about React apps, as well as a foundation for creative coding with Three.JS and Tone.JS.
+The site includes three routes showing how navigation works in a single page app.
 We manage the page head and body using a standard React flow.
-The homepage features a click effect that demonstrates using state, and an animation you can try out yourself by following the steps in `TODO.md`. 💫
+The homepage features a click effect that demonstrates using state, and the visualizer page has shapes built with Three.JS (a web graphics library) that are controlled by a sequence running with Tone.JS (a web audio library).

 [React](https://reactjs.org/) is a popular UI library for building web apps.
 [Vite](https://vitejs.dev/) is a powerful tool for building JavaScript apps that bundles all of your code and shows immediate changes while you're editing.